zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/operations-guide.md

     ```

     Wait for about 2 minutes until `pxctl status` says *PX is in maintenance Mode*.
-5. List Portworx pools and save the output.
+5. List the Portworx pools and save the output.

     ```text
     pxctl service pool show